proxmox/proxmox-backup/docs/tape-backup.rst

 Proxmox Backup Server also provides an interface for handling encryption keys on the backup server.
-Encryption keys can be managed from the **Tape Backup -> Encryption Keys** section of the GUI or through the ``proxmox-tape key`` command line tool.
+Encryption keys can be managed from the **Tape Backup -> Encryption Keys** section of the GUI or through the ``proxmox-tape key`` command-line tool.
 To create a new encryption key from the command line:

 .. code-block:: console